 Charity Collections Policy 2017 - 2020

-Our new Charity Collections Policy has been adopted by the Council.
+Our Charity Collections Policy was adopted by the Council in December 2017.
 This included the re-adoption of Model Street Collections Regulations.

 This is the.
-It will be reviewed 18 months after adoption in June this year (2019) and a report will be submitted to our Regulatory Committee on 25 June.
+It will be reviewed informally 18 months after adoption in June this year (2019) and a report will be submitted to our Regulatory Committee on 25 June.
 It then has a formal review in June 2020.
 However, you are welcome to send comments and suggestions to firstname.lastname@example.org